Vyral/base-template/_posts/2019-10-15-determining-the-home-value-of-a-haunted-house.md

 <p style="text-align:center;"><em>What does it take to find the value of a haunted house?
 Let’s discuss.</em></p>

-As you know, I usually like to share helpful hints with all of you about what’s going on in our Orange County area real estate market.
+As you know, I usually like to share helpful hints with all of you about what’s going on in the Southern California area real estate market.
 Today, though, I’d like to ask for your help, instead.

 Here’s the situation: I recently received an online home value request at exactly midnight from Mr. and Mrs. Adams.
 The couple told me that their property, 1313 Cemetery Lane, is haunted, and wasn’t sure if I’d be willing to take on such a property.
 I tried calling the couple back to discuss their situation, but the phone line went dead.
 And when I visited the property in person, no one answered.
 In fact, the home appeared to have been completely abandoned a long, long time ago.&nbsp;